Writer-in-residence Michael Luongo draws on extensive travel experience to inspire students

 As the writer-in-residence for Lingnan University’s English Department, Michael Luongo believes one of his main missions is to inspire students to find the confidence to explore and express their creative “voice”.

-To achieve this goal, he draws on his wide-ranging interviews and encounters with a who's who of famous people.
-That includes Pope Francis, Presidents Donald Trump and Bill Clinton, Queen Rania of Jordan, Duchess Sarah Ferguson, actress Sophia Loren and many others.
+In his teaching as well as his writing, he draws on his wide-ranging interviews and encounters with a who's who of famous people.
+The list includes Pope Francis, US presidents Donald Trump and Bill Clinton, Queen Rania of Jordan, Duchess Sarah Ferguson, actress Sophia Loren and many others.

-That quality, along with a generally inquisitive outlook, is a key factor in becoming a successful writer.
+That quality is a key factor in becoming a successful writer.

 “You have to meet lots of people, introduce yourself to strangers, find interesting friends, and maintain contact with them,” Luongo says.
 “You also have to figure them out and work them into stories.”